 ——–Pt Ogden, et al., Trauma and the Body———

-I am a recent graduate of the Seattle Hakomi Therapist Network training program.
-I have been doing these sessions with clients and my fellow graduates throughout this year, and everyone thus far, has benefited from their experience with me.
+I am a recent graduate of the Seattle Hakomi Education Network training program.
+I currently working towards certification.
+I utilize Hakomi techniques and integrate Hakomi principles in my practice as I continue to deepen my skill-set of somatic modalities.
 I am confident you will find them nourishing and healing.

 Nothing else matters half so much

 Everyone has, inside himself

 ——-Ugo Betti – Body-Centered Psychotherapy, by Ron Kurtz——-

 “The ability to live life fully and expressively in the present, to develop a mature relationship with the past, and ‘dance with’ the pull of opposite forces within and around us is essential to the art and craft of life.”

 I teach creativity and embodied expression and offer individual counseling sessions using Movement-Based Expressive Arts.
 As a graduate of the Tamalpa Institute with an MA in Expressive Arts from Lesley University, I work with clients using the Tamalpa Life/Art Process.
 This process is a somatic and expressive arts therapy approach focusing on the potential generated by movement and artistic expression through which the client experiences learning and change.

 This approach not only offers the opportunity for clients to become embodied, it provides a way to bridge inside the creative and or therapeutic encounter with the outside physical expression.
 All fields of application are self-regulated and supervised, not state-licensed professions offering unique clients the support they need.